 Thank you for your interest in volunteering with Care for dogs.
 If you are in Chiang Mai for a short time – a few days to a few months – you are invited to make an important difference in the lives of soi (street) and temple dogs at our shelter.

 In the interest of best utilizing our staff’s limited time to train new volunteers, we require a 3½-day minimum commitment for visiting volunteer with the first week starting on a Wednesday and going through Saturday.

 Each Wednesday at 1 p.m. volunteers may visit the shelter for an orientation followed by an in-depth look at ways you can help on-site (the shelter can be a little difficult to find, so please allow enough time to arrive for the shelter opening at 1 p.m.).
 As numbers are limited please contact the shelter on firstname.lastname@example.org to reserve a place.
 Please arrive prepared to get dirty and to learn hands-on.
 After the orientation and 3½-day minimum (Wednesday afternoon to Saturday) you may set your own schedule, volunteering half or full days.
 On Sundays and public holidays the office is closed to all visitors incl. volunteers as we have only limited staff at the shelter.
-Volunteers who have completed the orientation are invited to visit and help our dog caretakers to look after our dogs on these days.

 The orientation period is a great training tool.
 It provides a chance for people to meet the other new volunteers, get to know dogs and vice versa, all while touring the facility, learning about the work/issues and so on.
 Every bit helps.
 Each time you volunteer you free up the staff, giving them the gift of some much needed time to take care of other more detail orientated projects that stack up around the shelter.
 Best of all the dogs get the love and added attention they deserve.